How to Draw an Ant

 Step 5.
 Create the Front Legs

 Step 6.
-Draw the Ant’s Hind Legs
+Add The Hind Legs

 Step 8.
 Detail the Eyes and Color the Ant

-- There are approximately 12,000 species of ants!
+- There are about 12,000 different species of ants around the world.

 Don’t forget to Pin it for later!